trickstercache/trickstercache.org/docs/spinning-new-release.md

-# Spinning New Trickster Release
+# Spinning a New Trickster Release

 Users with push access to tricksterproxy/trickster (maintainers and owners) can spin releases.